13 Books That Were Banned For Ridiculous Reasons

 These books were banned for silly reasons. / Guido Cavallini/Image Source/Getty Images

-Banning books is a tale as old as time: For example, according to legend, in 213 BCE Chinese Emperor Qin Shi Huangdi burned many of the books (and records) in his kingdom so his reign couldn’t be compared with those of the past.
+Banning books is a tale as old as time: According to legend, in 213 BCE Chinese Emperor Qin Shi Huangdi burned many of the books (and records) in his kingdom so his reign couldn’t be compared with those of the past.
 In 1637, New English Canaan by Thomas Morton was banned by the Puritans (Morton didn’t approve of their lifestyle; they didn’t approve of his writing about how he didn’t approve).
 More recently, writers like Ovid and Sir Walter Raleigh had to deal with books being banned or burned because they rubbed people the wrong way.

-Book banning isn’t a thing of the past, either: In fact, each year the ALA publishes a list of banned and challenged books.
-The New York Times reports that the United States is ”[m]ore than two years into a sharp rise in book challenges,” including an increasing number of bans in public libraries, and in a recent study, PEN America found that book bans “recorded 3,362 instances of books banned, an increase of 33 percent from the 2021–22 school year.” in K-12 schools.
+Book banning isn’t a thing of the past, either—in fact, each year the ALA publishes a list of banned and challenged books.
+The New York Times reports that the United States is ”[m]ore than two years into a sharp rise in book challenges,” including an increasing number of bans in public libraries, and in a recent study, PEN America found that book bans “recorded 3362 instances of books banned, an increase of 33 percent from the 2021–22 school year” in K-12 schools.

 While some may be banned with good intentions—because the books perpetuate stereotypes or sexism, for example—some are challenged or banned for absurd reasons, like the books below.

-1. Harriet the Spy
+Harriet the Spy

 Published in 1964, this Louise Fitzhugh book is considered a classic.
 It tells the story of 11-year-old Harriet, who keeps a notebook filled with honest thoughts about the people in her life—but when her notebook is discovered, she has to deal with the backlash.